rpVishal/LoginPage/Install Instructions/Install_Instruction.md

 __Step1:__ Open the link [Repository Link](https://github.com/rpVishal/LoginPage) and go to 'code' option which is in green click on that a drop-down menu will open.

 __Step2:__ Click on Download Zip and download the zip folder.
-After downloading unzip the folder and open it then there will be one more folder after opening copy that folder which you will see after opening the unzip folder.
+Once the folder has been downloaded, unzipped, and opened, another folder will appear.
+Copy the folder that appears when the unzip folder has been opened.

 __Step3:__ Create one new folder(name of your choice) and then paste the folder which is in unzip folder in newly created folder.